16. 1 General

-Unit members shall not be entitled to leaves of absence as a matter of right, but only in accordance with the provisions of law and this Memorandum of Understanding.
-Unless otherwise provided, the granting of a leave of absence also grants to the unit member the right to return to a position in the same classification, or equivalent classification, as held at the time the leave was granted.
-The granting of any leave of absence shall be based on the presumption that the unit member intends to return to work upon the expiration of the leave.
+Employees shall not be entitled to leaves of absence as a matter of right, but only in accordance with the provisions of law and this Memorandum of Understanding.
+Unless otherwise provided, the granting of a leave of absence also grants to the employee the right to return to a position in the same classification, or equivalent classification, as held at the time the leave was granted.
+The granting of any leave of absence shall be based on the presumption that the employee intends to return to work upon the expiration of the leave.
 However, if a disability retirement application has been filed with the County Board of Retirement a leave may be granted pending decision by that Board.
-Nothing in this section shall abridge a unit member’s right under the Family and Medical Leave Act.
+Nothing in this section shall abridge an employee’s right under the Family and Medical Leave Act.

-Approval and Appeals: Initial action to approve or disapprove any leave of absence shall be by the unit member’s department head; however, leaves of absence of more than two (2) biweekly pay periods must also be approved by the Human Resources Department Director.
-Denial of requested leave in whole or in part at the department head level may be appealed by the unit member to the Human Resources Department Director, whose decision shall be final.
+Approval and Appeals: Initial action to approve or disapprove any leave of absence shall be by the employee’s department head; however, leaves of absence of more than two (2) biweekly pay periods must also be approved by the Human Resources Department Director.
+Denial of requested leave in whole or in part at the department head level may be appealed by the employee to the Human Resources Department Director, whose decision shall be final.

 16.2 Benefit Entitlement

-Unit members on leaves of absence without pay for more than two (2) biweekly pay periods shall not be entitled to payment of the County’s portion for their health, dental, life or long-term salary continuation insurance premiums, except as provided hereinafter or in accordance with legal requirements.
-The entitlement to payment of the County’s portion of the premiums shall end on the last day of two (2) full biweekly pay periods in which the unit member was absent.
-A unit member who is granted a leave of absence without pay due to the unit member’s illness or accident shall be entitled to have two (2) biweekly pay periods of the County’s portion of the insurance premiums for each year of County service, or major fraction thereof, up to a maximum of twenty-six (26) biweekly pay periods payment of premiums.
+Employees on leaves of absence without pay for more than two (2) biweekly pay periods shall not be entitled to payment of the County’s portion for their health, dental, life or long-term salary continuation insurance premiums, except as provided hereinafter or in accordance with legal requirements.
+The entitlement to payment of the County’s portion of the premiums shall end on the last day of two (2) full biweekly pay periods in which the employee was absent.
+An employee who is granted a leave of absence without pay due to the employee’s illness or accident shall be entitled to have two (2) biweekly pay periods of the County’s portion of the insurance premiums for each year of County service, or major fraction thereof, up to a maximum of twenty-six (26) biweekly pay periods payment of premiums.

 Where applicable, payment of the County’s portion of the insurance premiums described in this Section 16.2 shall count toward fulfillment of statutory requirements for payment of the County’s contributions toward health insurance under the Family Medical Leave Act (FMLA), California Family Rights Act (CFRA) and California Pregnancy Disability Leave (PDL).